Smithville Lake

 The lake was built and is administered by the Kansas City office of the United States Army Corps of Engineers and was built primarily for flood control.
 The lake is 10th largest of Corps lakes in the district, but third in terms of shoreline.
 It has 5000 acre of public land and 175 mi of shoreline.

 History

 Smithville Dam was authorized in 1965.
 Construction began in 1972 with the dam being completed in 1977.
 Impoundment began in 1979.
 The dam is of earthen construction and is 4000 feet long.
 At its crest it is 105 feet high and contains a maximum capacity of 246,500 acre feet.
 It is owned and operated by the Corps of Engineers.

 Geography

 The Smithville Lake spans two counties in Missouri, with the bulk of the reservoir located in northwestern Clay County and the rest in southwestern Clinton County, Missouri.

 Communities

 The largest community around the Smithville Lake is the eponymous Smithville, Missouri located directly west of the reservoir.
-The other communities around the lake include the cities Plattsburg and Trimble and the census-desginated place of Paradise.
+The other communities around the lake include the cities Plattsburg and Trimble and the census-designated place of Paradise.
 The unincorporated community of Arley is located just southeast of the reservoir's easternmost arm.